id-Software/DOOM-3-BFG/README.txt

 		> zypper in openal-soft-devel cmake libSDL-devel libffmpeg1-devel

 		For SDL 2 replace "libSDL-devel" with "libSDL2-devel".
 		"libffmpeg1-devel" requires the PackMan repository.
 If you don't have that repo, and don't want to add it, remove the "libffmpeg1-devel" option and compile without ffmpeg support.
 		If you have the repo and compiles with ffmpeg support, make sure you download "libffmpeg1-devel", and not "libffmpeg-devel".

-	Instead of SDL1.2 development files you can also use SDL2, but so far it seems like no distributions except openSUSE has packages for it yet, so you may have to compile and install SDL2 yourself.
+	Instead of SDL1.2 development files you can also use SDL2.
+Install SDL 2.0 and add to the cmake parameters -DSDL2=ON
-	(There may be inofficial repositories like Ubuntu PPAs)

 	SDL2 has better input support (especially in the console) and better support for multiple displays (especially in fullscreen mode).